p2irc/lsplab/README.md

 Tensorflow 1.0 or higher is required.
 In order to install all the other required packages, run `pip install -r requirements.txt`.

+**Note:** Due to a bug in the cuSolver library, Cuda versions > 9.0 will not work.
+This means that if you are using a pre-built Tensorflow version (such as with conda or pip), you must install 1.12 at the latest.
+Installing later pre-built versions of Tensorflow will automatically use incompatible Cuda versions.
+This package is validated working with Tensorflow 1.12, Cuda 9.0, and CuDNN 7.1.4.

 ## Example Usage

 ```